Principal Investigator

 Maxine Mouly

-Undergraduate Alumni, ESPM Honors Thesis
+Undergraduate researcher, ESPM Honors Thesis

 Maxine assessed the effects of warming on the thermoregulatory capacity of elephant seals and their potential for behavioral adjustments.
 Maxine is currently a graduate student at the University of Amsterdam.